splace/3d/2007/weekclock/readme.md

 ## Conversions to base 12 clock:

 - **Short**: each triangle 1/7 day ~ 3.5 hours.
 - **Long**: each rotation, also 1/7 day.
 - **Long**: each 'day' division ~ 0.5 an hour.
 - **Thin**: each rotation ~ 4 mins.
 - **Thin**: each triangle ~ 5 secs.

 ## Zero value

-because a day is divided by an odd number, midnight and midday can't both be with the long hand straight up. here midday is used and so is represented, digitally, by zero. this means midnight occurs with the long hand straight down.
+because a day is divided by an odd number, midnight and midday can't both be with the long hand in the same place. here midday is chosen to be straight up and so is represented, digitally, by zero. this means midnight occurs with the long hand straight down.